 Over 350 bird species have been spotted in the greater Indiana Dunes area, with most of them detected at Indiana Dunes National Park.
 The top birding locations at the park include Beverly Shores, Heron Rookery, Cowles Bog, and West Beach.
 The swamp habitat of Cowles Bog produces a large number of migrant birds in both the spring and fall.

 There are 14 Hiking trail systems comprising over 50 miles of hiking in the Indiana Dunes National Park.
 Of those, one of the most popular is the West Beach Trail, a moderate to difficult hike that leads to the top of a high dune.
-Follow the loop through dunes, woods, prairies, and ponds.
+Follow the loop through dunes, wetlands, woods, prairies, and ponds.
 When you get to the top of the 250 steps, you’ll be rewarded with what some say is the most spectacular view of the dunes.
+Marquette Trail Is Expected to have huge improvements by 2023.

 The legislation signed by the president also renames the 1.6-mile Miller Woods trail in the new National Park as the Paul H. Douglas Trail.
 This trail is named in honor of Illinois U.S. senator who helped establish the National Lakeshore in 1966.